threecolts/rails-footnotes/README.md

 This addresses the following issues:

 * Nothing happens when using Puma (or any other threaded server) https://github.com/indirect/rails-footnotes/issues/223
-* Support for frozen strin literals https://github.com/indirect/rails-footnotes/pull/299
+* Support for frozen string literals https://github.com/indirect/rails-footnotes/pull/299

 To use this fork, add the following line to your `Gemfile`.
 We have no plans to release a gem file at this moment.